Polarization images of accretion flow around supermassive black holes: imprints of toroidal field structure: Discussion

 With future observations at higher frequency in mind, we also present polarimetric images at 345~GHz for Model i30 in figure \ref{345im}.
 The raw images in the top row show the more compact emissions near the black hole in the left, more ordered LP vectors in the center, and weaker CP components in the right than the raw images at 230~GHz in figure \ref{i30}, because both of the synchrotron self-absorption and the Faraday effects (rotation and conversion) are weaker at shorter wavelengths.
 That is, the photosphere of synchrotron emissions locates near the black hole and the LP vectors can keep the original information about the magnetic fields in the emission region, although the amplified CP components with the separatrix of their sign can be seen to some extent.

-we can clearly see the features in the scattered images in the central row, because both diffractive and refractive scattering effects are also weaker at shorter wavelength (e.g. blurring kernel size $\propto \lambda^2$ at submillimeters; \cite{Jo18}).
+We can see that these polarimetric features survive from the interstellar scattering in the images in the central row, because both diffractive and refractive scattering effects are also weaker at shorter wavelength (e.g. blurring kernel size $\propto \lambda^2$ at submillimeters; \cite{Jo18}).
 Further, since the resolution is improved at short wavelengths, we can expect that the directly-interpretable images will be obtained at 345~GHz, as in the observational (deblurred after scattered and convolved with beam of $11~{\rm \mu as}$) in the bottom row.